Diaan Lawrenson: Career

 In 2015, she wrote and produced the short film Hartloop.
 In the meantime, she acted in the critics acclaim film Mooirivier and played the role of "Sarah".
 In the same year, she appeared in the film Sink directed by AFDA alumnus Brett Michael Inne.
 The film won several awards at many film festivals and also received critics acclaim.
 In 2016, she acted in the film Tablemanners with the role "Megan".
 Then in 2017, she acted in the film Raaiselkind and then Susters in 2018, both became blockbusters.
 In 2021, she joined the kykNET anthology series Spoorloos for its third installment Steynhof as Joey Steyn.

+In 2025, Diaan stepped down from her role as Dean of the AFDA Cape Town campus to pursue the role of national CEO of AFDA, The School for the Creative Economy.